daveprowse/vac-live/lab-06/06-instructions.md

 ` export LIMITED_TOKEN="<token_id>"`

+View the token data:

+`vault token lookup $LIMITED_TOKEN`

+That is not considered to be a use of the token.
+Look at the num_uses Key, it should show 3 in the Value column.

-Set the VAULT_TOKEN value to our new environment variable, and run a command to lookup that token:
+Now, set the VAULT_TOKEN value to our new environment variable, and run a command to lookup that token:

 `VAULT_TOKEN=$LIMITED_TOKEN vault token lookup`